KentenRoth/100DaysOfCode/README.md

 Day 11

 Tonight I didn't get a whole lot accomplished.
 I spent most of the night playing games with my daughter.
 I got my photo-site project setup.
-I got the files I think I will need but didn't get a whole lot of code in them.
-I think I should be able to get some stuff done in the morning before anyone gets out of bed.
+I got the files I thought I would need but didn't get a whole lot of code in them.
+I can get some stuff done in the morning before anyone gets out of bed.
 My coding time hinges on how late my daughter sleeps in and if I can convince her a nap is good.
-While she is awake I am going to hit the ES6 portion of FCC and I hope to get that knocked out.
+While she is awake, I am going to hit the ES6 portion of FCC, and I hope to get that knocked out.

+---

+Day 12

+Today I worked on my photo-site for a while.
+I finished off the navbar and the header.
+I wanted to make the navbar sticky but did not get that hooked up just yet.
+I will hopefully get that done tomorrow along with several other parts of the site.
+I do not know if I will complete the project tomorrow, but I should be able to get a lot of time into it.
+I feel good about what I did today.
+I was taking things that I learned and apply them without having to refer to other code or look things up.
+I didn't get things put together on my first try, but I was able to troubleshoot where the issues are.

 ---